vdsabev/overstate/README.md

 Merges some data into the store model and calls `update`.
 Functions are proxied to update the state automatically when called.

 ### `store.subscribe`
-`subscribe` is called automatically every time you invoke a model function that returns (or resolves to) an object.
+Takes a function that will be called automatically every time you call a function in `store.model` that returns (or resolves to) an object.

-The `store.subscribe` function returns an `unsubscribe` function that you can call to remove the subscription.
+Returns an `unsubscribe` function that you can call to remove the subscription.

 Tread lightly when rendering in subscriptions - they're not throttled or rate-limited in any way!

 ### `store.update`
-Call `store.update()` to invoke all subscriptions manually.
+Calls all subscriptions manually.
 You usually only do this once after creating the store.

 ## Features
 ### Deep Merge